EnricoKestenholz/cordova-plugin-media/README.md

   provided, iOS searches in the `www` directory for the file, then in the application's `documents/tmp` directory:

-        var myMediaac = new Mediaac("audio/beer.mp3")
+        var myMedia = new Media("audio/beer.mp3")
-        myMediaac.play()  // first looks for file in www/audio/beer.mp3 then in <application>/documents/tmp/audio/beer.mp3
+        myMedia.play()  // first looks for file in www/audio/beer.mp3 then in <application>/documents/tmp/audio/beer.mp3

 ## media.release

 Releases the underlying operating system's audio resources.
 This is particularly important for Android, since there are a finite amount of OpenCore instances for media playback.
-Applications should call the `release` function for any `Mediaac` resource that is no longer needed.
+Applications should call the `release` function for any `Media` resource that is no longer needed.

     media.release();